milad71payandeh/Body-Fat-Prediction/README.md

 # Body-Fat-Prediction
-A new approach in predicting body fat percentage using linear regression
+A new approach to predicting body fat percentage using linear regression

+**The most important point for execution**: install all the libraries used in the program before execution.